Pathways' Alumni Association

 To that end, Pathways is thrilled to welcome our first graduates into our Alumni Association.
 Alumni will be participants who have thrived so much in our program that they no longer rely on us for their housing or other supports.
 Most of our teams provide Intensive Case Management support, which is a higher level of care to more effectively help people with greater needs.
 Over time, and in certain cases, some individuals require less intense support.
 Candidates for the Alumni program, for instance, have largely come to manage their own income, appointments, housing, and physical and mental healthcare.

-As the Alumni Coordinator, I will be planning with these individuals and their clinical team members for their graduation out of Pathways’ services.
+An Alumni Coordinator will be planning with these individuals and their clinical team members for their graduation out of Pathways’ services.
 Together we will ensure they are in a position of stability relative to their benefits and housing, and can remain afloat after discharge.
 They will still retain access to our Integrated Care Clinic, as well as special events and exclusive Alumni outings (post- pandemic), as lifelong members of our Pathways community.
 More importantly, they will be an inspiration and a shining example of self-advocacy and determination.
 Housing First works, and the Pathways to Housing Alumni will be the experts in that journey: the true graduates of Housing First University.

 One such upcoming Alumni member, Mark, has been with Pathways since 2011.
 He says that he was homeless for six years before coming to Pathways, staying mostly in shelters or outside.
 According to him, “a lot of people promise things” to people who are homeless, so he was grateful that Pathways actually delivered.
 Having an apartment allowed him to “enjoy being home” for the first time in several years, and he was able to focus on “getting back to work.”
 He notes for instance that he spent some time working in our Work First program at the Philadelphia Furniture Bank.
 He was also able to connect with a psychiatrist and a counselor after being housed.
 These days, Mark tells me he is focusing mostly on answering calls from potential employers and “getting back in shape” at his local gym.
 For other Pathways participants, his advice is to “move forward and don’t be worried because Pathways is there for you.”